 He earned a $100,000 bonus for the Aggies playing in the Gator Bowl, and he triggered a $150,000 bonus in his first year for the Aggies' success in the classroom.

-What is Jimbo Fisher’s Net Worth?
+Jimbo Fisher's Net Worth

 Not only does his annual salary make him one of the highest-paid NCAA coaches in the United States, it makes him one of the highest-paid American football coaches (NFL or NCAA).

 That being said, Celebrity Net Worth estimated Fisher's net worth to be $13 million.
 That number is sure to rise year after year as the coach rakes in the cash in Aggieland.

 So, is Jimbo Fisher worth what he's being paid?
 That depends who you ask.
 But considering there aren't a whole lot of current coaches with national championships on their resumes, I'd say it's pretty fair.